+Lowcountry Continuum of Care uses the Homeless Management Information System (HMIS) to track intakes into the Coordinated Entry System.
 HMIS is the local information technology system used to collect client-level data and data on the provision of housing and services to homeless individuals and families and persons at risk of homelessness.
 The Coordinated Entry System is a process developed to ensure that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred, and connected to housing and assistance based on their strengths and needs.
+Data from the centralized HMIS provide important details of individuals and families experiencing homelessness (including household composition, ages, disability status, length of time homeless, and overall vulnerability) to inform programs and agencies of the needs and recommended housing interventions for this population in Berkeley County and across the other six counties in the CoC.